john-science/python_for_scientists/classes/00_setup_and_intro/lecture_00.md

  * [Linux](http://docs.python-guide.org/en/latest/starting/install/linux/)

 (NOTE: The above guide also explains how to install SetupTools, Pip, and VirtualEnv.
 While these are great tools worth learning, and I highly encourage it, they are not yet necessary for this course.)

+#### Anaconda

+Consider installing [Anaconda](http://docs.continuum.io/anaconda/install.html) instead.
+Anaconda is Python packaged with hundreds of tools and libraries that you will want.
+If you have any choice, I recommend installing Anaconda for this class.

 ## What is Python?